vinsfortunato/hid4flutter/README.md

 ## Supported Platforms

 - Windows
+- macOS

-**Note:** As of now, `hid4flutter` is only supported on Windows.
+**Note:** As of now, `hid4flutter` is only supported on Windows and macOS.
 Support for other platforms will be added in future releases.

 ## Installation